 While nothing is wrong with enjoying the occasional indulgent snack, making a habit of it can have deleterious effects on employee quality of life, productivity, and even morale.
 Employers need low-cost methods of encouraging healthy behavior, and those that do it well enjoy dramatic long-term business advantages.

 In other words, employee health is a big deal and has far-reaching effects.
-First, let’s take a look at how the quality of your employees’ diets can affect their lives and your company’s success.
-Then, we’ll cover about how you can help them make healthy choices at the office, where they spend the bulk of their waking hours.
+First, let’s take a look at how the quality of your employees’ diets can affect their lives and personal productivity.
+Then, we’ll discuss how food interacts with company culture and projected success.

 The Effect of Food Choice on Your Employees